anubhavkumar47/Face-Biometric/README.md

-# 🎓 Face-Based Attendance Management App 📱
+# 🎓 Face-Biometric Attendance Management App 📱

-Welcome to the **Face Attendance Management** Android app!
+Welcome to the **Face-Biometric Attendance Management** Android app!
 This app uses advanced **face biometrics** 🧠 and **location verification** 📍 to ensure secure and authentic attendance marking for schools, colleges, and workplaces.

 ---